-Apple’s pushed its iOS 14.4 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.
+Apple’s pushed an iOS 14.6 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.

-Many iPhone SE users, us included, have moved to Apple’s new iOS 14 firmware.
+Many iPhone SE users have moved to Apple’s new firmware.
 While a lot of the feedback has been good, we’re also hearing about various issues ranging from minor bugs to serious performance problems.

-If you decide to go ahead with the installation, note that iOS 14.4 requires a fairly large download if your device is already running iOS 14.3.
+If you decide to go ahead with the installation, note that iOS 14.6 requires a fairly large download if your device is currently running iOS 14.5.1.

-If you’re running an older version of iOS on your iPhone SE, the download will be larger.
+If you’re running an older version of iOS on your iPhone SE, the download could be even bigger.
 That’s because the features and fixes from iOS updates you skipped are baked into the upgrade.

 - How to Downgrade iPhone SE Software

-This walkthrough will guide you through some of the problems plaguing the software, the iOS 14 downgrade status, the iOS 14 jailbreak, and the iOS 14.4 update’s performance.
-We’ll also tell you about Apple’s plans for the future.
+This walkthrough will guide you through some of the problems plaguing the software, the iOS 14 downgrade status, the iOS 14 jailbreak, and the iOS 14.6 update’s performance.

-We’ve been using iOS 14.4 on the iPhone SE for several days and the software is running well.
+We’ve been using iOS 14.6 on the iPhone SE for a few days and the software is running well.

-iOS 14.4 feels about as fast as iOS 14.3.
-While it’s snappy most of the time, there have been points when the operating system feels a bit clunky.
+iOS 14.6 feels as fast as iOS 14.5 did.
+While it’s snappy most of the time, there have been times when the operating system feels a bit clunky.

 We’ve noticed occasional lag when using the keyboard.
 That being said, we haven’t seen any lag when using Control Center or Notification Center, both of which have given us problems in the past.
 Apps, both first and third-party, open up quickly.